Qingyi-Www/Final-Project/README.md

 There’s the link about my essay on Google Docs if I upload a pdf that's not easy to read: https://docs.google.com/document/d/1-iiLT-GF5E35Y-toC7YNKWTx89TsdeicaAzzfK-SBGA/edit?usp=sharing

 ### 3. Interview
-   I. I interviewed eight students around me with the questions in the questionnaire and I summarised each question. (see Summary and Transcript part)
+   I. I interviewed eight students around me with the questions in the questionnaire.pdf and I summarised each question. (see Summary and Transcript part) The questionnaire is based on the existing questionnaire model.

-   Based on the interview questionnaire, I decided to design the vibration and squeeze sensors as two separate wearable devices to be worn on different parts of the user's body while watching the film (the exact position will be decided after I convert the audio into vibration).
+   Based on the interview questionnaire, I decided to design the vibration and light sensors wearable devices to be worn on on hand.

    II.
 The equipment needs to be rented from the school: Display, Headset, Table, Chair In this case, it will be divided into four main viewing states, the first is to wear headphones to watch, the second is to wear wear wearable devices without headphones, the third is to wear no headphones without wearable devices to watch, and finally is to wear at the same time